Effects of Electron Form Factor on Quasiparticle Interference in Twisted Bilayer Graphene: Theoretical Models

-\textit{Models.|} In this work, we use an atomistic tight-binding model~\cite{Trambly_de_Laissardiere2010,Moon_2013} of TBG to compute the QPI and the Bistritzer-MacDonald continuum model~~\cite{LopesdosSantos2007,Bistritzer2011-mq,Santos2012} to examine the form factor.
-For the tight-binding one, within each layer, we only consider the nearest-neighbor hopping terms $t_0=-2.7$~eV~\cite{CastroNeto_2009}.
-The interlayer hoppings between two atoms separated by $\bm{d}$ are modeled through
+In the next section, we use an atomistic tight-binding model~\cite{Trambly_de_Laissardiere2010,Moon_2013} of TBG in the real space representation to simulate its QPI pattern.
+Within each layer, only the nearest-neighbor hopping terms $t_0=-2.7$~eV~\cite{CastroNeto_2009} are taken into account.
+The interlayer hopping between two atoms separated by $\bm{d}$ is modeled through